PaoloNardini/atc-terminal/README.md

 # Planned features
+_(not_ ordered by importance or implementation time)
 - Parameters configuration panel
 - Runway status configuration panel with wind indication
 - Departures clearence must include final ATS route to intercept and follow
+- Fix displaying must be filtered by importance / sid / star / ats
 - Planes clearence (sid/star/ats) selected by operator
 - Audio playback of pilots voices
 - Airlines prefix to planes callsign
 - Different plane models with different performances
 - ... more

+# Licence
+This software is released under the GNU GPL v3 Licence See the file LICENCE for the whole text.